 This No-Knead Rosemary Bread is so easy to make and tastes just like artisan bread from a bakery.
 Your house will smell amazing and you will have fresh bread that is delicious on its own or perfect for dipping in soup or even making sandwiches!

-Especially since there is no kneading involved and you don't even have to bust out the stand mixer.
+Since there is no kneading involved you don't even have to bust out a stand mixer or tire out your arms, similar to my Super Easy Pizza Dough.
 This bread is made 100% from scratch and everyone will think you took hours folding and kneading.

 How to Make No-Knead Rosemary Bread

-1. Place the flour, yeast, and salt in a large mixing bowl and whisk together to fully combine.
+Step 1: Place the flour, yeast, and salt in a large mixing bowl and whisk together to fully combine.
 Add the water and stir it in.
-Add more water if needed but only a little at a time.
-The dough will be very wet and sticky.
 Add in the chopped rosemary and fold in completely.

-2. Tightly cover the bowl with plastic wrap and allow the dough to rest for a minimum of 12 hours at room temp.
+Step 2: Tightly cover the bowl with plastic wrap and allow the dough to rest for a minimum of 12 hours at room temperature.

-After 30 minutes, take the parchment paper with the bread on top and place the entire thing in the preheated dutch oven.
-BE CAREFUL, IT'S REALLY HOT!
+Step 5: After 30 minutes, take the parchment paper with the bread on top and place the entire thing in the preheated Dutch oven.
+Be careful, it's really hot!

-Place the lid on top and bake for 30 minutes.
-Remove the lid and bake for another 15 minutes to get a brown crust.
+Step 6: Place the lid on top and bake for 30 minutes.
+Remove the lid and bake for 15 minutes more to get a brown crust.
 Remove from the oven and allow to cool on a cooling rack.

 Dutch Oven Advantages and Options